johnpatramanis/Proteomic_Pipeline/README.md

 **3) Dataset Analysis:**

    Align a proteomic dataset, format and prepare it for a phylgenetic analysis.
-Run phylogenetic trees including for each individual protein of the dataset and a concatenation of all of the available proteins.
+Run phylogenetic trees including for each individual protein of the dataset and for a concatenation of all of the available proteins.

 <br/><br/>
 <br/><br/>